 In this article, our Las Vegas DUI and criminal defense attorneys discuss:

-- 2. Can I keep my driver’s license if I take the blood test?
+- 2. Can I keep my license?

-- 7. When are the blood tests taken?
+- 7. When are blood tests taken?

-- 9. Are blood tests more expensive for defendants?
+- 9. Are blood tests more expensive?

 You must submit to an evidentiary blood test if the police officers arrest you for “drugged driving.”
 This is because breath tests detect only alcohol, not controlled substances.

-If you are suspected of “drunk driving,” you can elect to take either an evidentiary breath test or a blood test.
-But if you are unconscious (such as after a car accident), the arresting officer will order that a blood sample be taken.
+Though if you are unconscious (such as after a car accident), the arresting officer will order that a blood sample be taken.

-2. Can I keep my driver’s license if I take the blood test?
+2. Can I keep my license?

 If you elect to take the blood test, you can keep your license for a few weeks until if/when the blood test results come back as 0.08% or higher.
 If this happens, the Nevada Department of Motor Vehicles will mail you a notice of revocation.